vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 (it is the eastern vedi of Brahma).
 Ag.
 115. 25-26 (it is called Phalgu tirtha).
 Acc. to Barua in Gayā and Buddhagaya' vol. I. p.
 7 it is the modern Brahmayoni hill.
 Vide

 p.
 646 note 1470 above.
-Gayasirşa--( a set of rocky hills near
+Gayasirṣa--( a set of rocky hills near

 Gayā town) v.Dh.
 S. 85.4; Buddha went to Gayasisa near Gayā with 1000 bhiksus; vide Mabavagga I. 21.
 1 (S. B. E, vol. XIII p.
 134).